Describing schemas

 Closed models

-Closed models can only be returned from services - they cannot be constructed by combining fields from other sources:
+Use closed for models that can only be returned from services, never constructed by combining data:

 closed model CustomerRecord {